ANRGUSC/MOTIVE/demo/README.md

 ...
 ```

-`node_modules` or its subdirectory contents is moved or removed.
+`node_modules` or its subdirectory contents moved or removed.
 Please clone or download the repository again.

 ```
 ...